 Boulevard Vincent Auriol would have been a perfectly uninteresting boulevard, were it not for the paintings one can find on the walls that surround it.
 Paris’ 13th district is famous for street art and if you care to have a look you can actually discover an open air gallery of international artists.
+Ever since I live in Paris I have the impression this is making the area more and more popular, a pretty example of the power of art.

 When I took the metro here a few weeks ago I was baffled by two larger than life men on number 85 of the street: two men standing in front of each other in an intimate way.
 They could be lovers, but not necessarily.
 When I looked up the gigantic fresco on the internet, it became clear it was the world famous Irish street Connor Harrington that had been officially invited to paint